matthewpalmer/matthewpalmer.github.io/kubernetes-app-developer/articles/guide-install-kubernetes-mac.markdown

 This is a step-by-step guide to installing and running Kubernetes on your Mac so that you can develop applications locally.

-> This is an excerpt from my book, [Golden Guide to Certified Kubernetes Application Development](../).
+> This is an excerpt from my book, [Golden Guide to Kubernetes Application Development](../).
 If you’re a web application developer who wants to become a Kubernetes expert very quickly, check out the book.

 You will be guided through running and accessing a Kubernetes cluster on your local machine using the following tools: